mademoixcel/Payroll/README.md

 # Who are the top earners
 To do this, I will be using conditional formatting.
 To do this I selected the gross pay, clicked on co

-# Instructions

-1 Download the Excel file from GitHub.

-2 Open the file and click go to the drop-down list.

-3 Select employee id to view employee details.

-4 Use the provided formulas to calculate taxes and net pay.

 # Contributing